-10.2.1 There are numerous recorded structures within the National Inventory of Architectural heritage within the wider study area.
-Closer to the PDA there are eleven listed buildings within 100m of the PDA (fig. 5; Table 2).
-The majority of the listed buildings are registered as Protected Structures the exception of Nos.40000166 and 40000401 as they refer to sections of Iron Cast railings within the town.
-In addition to those building listed below a number of Protected Structures are recorded not on the NIAH database, these include; Oak Room Restaurant and Ladbrokes buildings adjacent to NIAH no 40000236 on southern Main Street.
+10.2.1 There are numerous recorded structures within the National Inventory of Architectural heritage (NIAH) within the wider study area.
+Closer to the PDA there are four listed buildings within the environs of the west end of Townhall Street (fig. 5; Table 2).